akarve/bipsea/README.md

 > And in cryptography bind them._
 > -[BIP-85](https://github.com/bitcoin/bips/blob/master/bip-0085.mediawiki)

-bipsea is a standalone, test-driven implementation of BIP-32, BIP-39, and BIP-85. bipsea is designed for usability, readability, and correctness. bipsea includes a command-line interface and API.
+bipsea is a pure Python, test-driven implementation of BIP-32, BIP-39, and BIP-85. bipsea is designed for usability, readability, and correctness. bipsea includes a composable command-line interface and API.
 **bipsea is currently for experimental purposes only.**

 bipsea relies on cryptographic primitives from Python